-Investment priority 11 During the selection proce edure, beside the criteria applied for project assessment, the following will be required under this spe ecific objective: Projects shall clearly a aim at developing a sustainable cross-border cooperation structure.
-Each cross-border coefficient operation structure shall address at least one of the priority fields: i) public re, ii) social care services, iii) safety (civil protection, emergency and rescue rder public transport and sustainable mobility services. operation structures shall enhance either i) provision of cross-border service vice targeted to peripheral/rural areas.
-Peripheral/ rural areas under this municipalities. amme are considered all areas outside the urban centers of city • e or model developed shall be accompanied by a demonstration action, · · of best practices and/or testing of new solutions in real life context.
-Higher relevance in regar rd to the achievement of specific objectives will be given to: territorial coverage associate partners in t e able to demonstrate vertical integration of institutions and larger of cooperation structure.
-Participation of relevant line ministries as the project will reflect the strategic relevance of the project.
-P cross-cutting issues (R&D, Capacity Building or ICT) as an added value to e provision of services towards vulnerable target groups such as isolated elderly, women and y outh at risk, the migrants, disabled people and other groups that are at risk of poverty or social ex clusion in the programme area. of financial instruments (where appropriate) ticle 8(2) of the ETC Regulation)
+During the selection procedure, beside the criteria applied for project assessment, the following will be required under this specific objective:

+- Projects shall clearly aim at developing a sustainable cross-border cooperation structure. - Each cross-border cooperation structure shall address at least one of the priority fields: i) public health and health-care, ii) social care services, iii) safety (civil protection, emergency and rescue services), iv) cross-border public transport and sustainable mobility services. - Each cross-border cooperation structures shall enhance either i) provision of cross-border service or ii) provision of service targeted to peripheral/rural areas.
+Peripheral/ rural areas under this co-operation programme are considered all areas outside the urban centers of city municipalities. - Any service, structure or model developed shall be accompanied by a demonstration action, which allows-transfer of best practices and/or testing of new solutions in real life context.

+Higher relevance in regard to the achievement of specific objectives will be given to:

+- Projects that will be able to demonstrate vertical integration of institutions and larger territorial coverage of cooperation structure.
+Participation of relevant line ministries as associate partners in the project will reflect the strategic relevance of the project. - Projects that apply of at least one of three CP cross-cutting issues (R&D, Capacity Building or ICT) as an added value to the project. - Projects focusing the provision of services towards vulnerable target groups such as isolated elderly, women and youth at risk, the migrants, disabled people and other groups that are at risk of poverty or social exclusion in the programme area.

-$^{25}$ Urban centre is considered a settlement in which the seat of city municipality (in case of SI) or city (in case of HR) is located.
+&lt;sup>24 Urban centre is considered a settlement in which the seat of city municipality (in case of SI) or city (in case of HR) is